Home Posts Post Search Tag Search

 #Tunez.Music.Artist<follower_relationships: [], ...>

-With the new relationship we need to make a way for a user to add in an artist to follow.
-But first we need to be able to show if a user is following that artist.
-Head to lib/tunez/music/artist.ex
+We need to make a way for a user to add an artist to follow.
+First we need to show if a user is already following that artist. lib/tunez/music/artist.ex<br>

 calculations do